Re- Accreditation (Cycle) applications

 Contact the APAC office to discuss whether an application is required for an additional title to an existing accredited program being offered at a new campus.

-Should the accreditation of a program be allowed to expire by virtue of a failure to re-apply for accreditation (or because APAC revokes its accreditation), there is a risk that any student subsequently completing the program of study requirements and graduating from the program may not be considered by the Psychology Board of Australia in the future to hold an APAC-accredited qualification.
+Should the accreditation of a program expire by virtue of a failure to re-apply for accreditation (or because APAC revokes its accreditation), there is a risk that any student subsequently completing the program of study requirements and graduating from the program may not be considered by the Psychology Board of Australia in the future to hold an APAC-accredited qualification.